PolyflexThis page contains information on Polyflex for veterinary use.

 In all species, 3 days treatment is usually adequate, but treatment should be continued for 48 to 72 hours after the animal has become afebrile or asymptomatic.

 The multi-dose dry-filled vials should be reconstituted to the desired concentration by adding the required amount of Sterile Water for Injection, USP, according to label directions.
 SHAKE WELL.

-After reconstitution this product is stable for 3 months under refrigeration will be white to pale yellow in color.
+After reconstitution this product is stable for 3 months under refrigeration and will be white to pale yellow in color.

 At the time of reconstitution the vial should be dated and the concentration noted on the label.

 A history of allergic reactions to penicillin, cephalosporins or their analogues should be considered a contraindication for the use of this agent.